Asymmetric (Offset) profile

 By offsetting, we can increase the wheel’s lateral strength and its stability without adding weight.
 Rim drillings are off-centre to improve bracing angles for a stronger, more rigid wheel.
 Plus, with offsetting there’s a better balance between the drive and non-drive side spoke tensions and improved durability over the long-term.

-The Duke 6TERS* concept offers a wider front rim than the rear rim for more grip and stiffness.
+The Duke 6TERS* concept offers a wider front rim than the rear rim for more grip, comfort and stiffness.
 Its weight is optimized for robustness.